sysrpl/Codebot.Cross/README.md

 # Codebot Cross Platform Library

-This is the Codebot Cross repository hosted on github.
+This is the Codebot Cross repository.
 It contains the source and assets code for three Free Pascal pakacges.

 ## Package Codebot